cpske/ISP/introduction/index.md

 *Why obfuscate email addresses?*

-Bots scrape web pages for email addresses and login credentials to create databases for spam and phishing.
+Bots scan web pages for email addresses and login credentials to gather data for spam and phishing.